wpgeorgia/portfolio/index.md

 ---

-## 🌲 GIS Suitability: Pine Tree Viability in North Texas
+## 🌲 GIS Capability Analysis: Pine Tree Viability in North Texas

 **Objective:** Can Christmas trees grow near Dallas, Texas?
 Let's use GIS tools to conduct a capability analysis to find out.